Ergon-moe/Bitcoin-Static/doc/build-windows.md

 # WINDOWS BUILD NOTES

-Below are some notes on how to build Bitcoin Cash Node for Windows.
+Below are some notes on how to build Bitcoin Static for Windows.

-Please note that from BCHN v0.21.3 onwards, building for Win32 is no longer officially supported (and build system capabilities related to this may be removed).
+Please note that from ERGN v0.21.3 onwards, building for Win32 is no longer officially supported (and build system capabilities related to this may be removed).

-The options known to work for building Bitcoin Cash Node on Windows are:
+The options known to work for building Bitcoin Static on Windows are:

 * On Linux, using the [Mingw-w64](https://mingw-w64.org/doku.php) cross compiler tool chain.
-Debian Buster is recommended and is the platform used to build the Bitcoin Cash Node Windows release binaries.
+Debian Buster is recommended and is the platform used to build the Bitcoin Static Windows release binaries.
 * On Windows, using [Windows Subsystem for Linux (WSL)](https://msdn.microsoft.com/commandline/wsl/about) and the Mingw-w64 cross compiler tool chain.
 This is covered in these notes.